Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Introduction

 \subsection{Our Contributions}

-Contrary to the aforementioned studies, we leverage SPIM for mmWave and THz ISAC systems to achieve higher spectral efficiency.
+{Contrary to the aforementioned studies, we leverage SPIM for mmWave and THz ISAC systems to achieve higher spectral efficiency.
 Preliminary results of our work appeared in our conference publication \cite{elbir_SPIM_MMWAVE_RadarConf_Elbir2022Nov}, where only a single target scenario was investigated for narrowband mmWave system.
-In this paper, we expand our study to include wideband THz-band systems, at which beam-split occurs.
+In this paper, we expand our study to include wideband THz-band systems that are susceptible to beam-split.
 We also propose novel hybrid beamforming techniques to mitigate the impact of beam-split.
-Our proposed beamformer simultaneously maximizes the SE at the communications user over SPIM-aided signaling and achieves as much signal-to-noise ratio (SNR) as possible for detecting the radar targets.
-The SPIM-ISAC analog beamformer comprises radar-only and communications-only beamformers.
-While the former is constructed from the steering vectors corresponding to the target direction-of-arrivals (DoAs), the latter is selected from different spatial patterns between the BS and the communications user.
-The proposed design also includes a trade-off parameter between communications and radar sensing operations in the sense that the SNR at the targets and the user is controlled.
-In order to design the radar-only beamformer, the target DoAs are estimated during the search stage of the radar via wideband beam-split-aware (BSA) \textit{mu}ltiple \textit{si}gnal \textit{c}lassification (MUSIC) algorithm.
-Then, all possible spatial patterns between the BS and the user are exploited by estimating the wideband channel via the BSA orthogonal matching pursuit (BSA-OMP) algorithm~\cite{elbir_BSA_OMP_THZ_CE_Elbir2023Feb}, wherein SPIM is not considered.
-Thereafter, the hybrid beamformer is designed for each spatial pattern in accordance with the trade-off parameter.
-Note that the algorithms proposed in this work are also applicable to both narrow and wideband mmWave systems.
-Our main contributions in this paper are: \begin{enumerate}[wide] \item \textbf{SPIM-ISAC:} Despite the performance loss due to beam-split in wideband systems (especially in THz-band), our proposed SPIM-ISAC approach is particularly helpful to improve the SE via transmitting additional information bits.
-By exploiting the SPIM, our proposed approach surpasses even fully digital (FD) beamformer design, thereby exhibiting great potential for the next generation of S\&C systems.
+Note that the algorithms proposed here are also applicable to both narrow and wideband mmWave systems.} Our main contributions are: \begin{enumerate}[wide] \item \textbf{SPIM-ISAC:} Despite the performance loss resulting from beam-split in wideband systems (especially at THz-band), our proposed SPIM-ISAC approach is particularly helpful in improving the SE through the transmission of additional information bits.
+By exploiting the SPIM, our proposed approach surpasses even fully digital (FD) beamformer design, thereby exhibiting great potential for the next generation of sensing and communications systems. {To this end, we first perform an estimation of ISAC parameters that includes the directions of targets and the user paths.
+Then, we construct the SPIM analog beamformer by utilizing the steering vectors corresponding to these parameters. }